ayoayco/citasv2/README.md

 ## Components, Services, and Other Modules

-In this section, I list all the parts that build up tha app.
+This section lists all the parts that build up tha app.

 ### Components